ephemeraHQ/PasskeyAuth/README.md

 }
 ```

-Then create a `PasskeyAuth` instance with your configuration and presentation context provider:
+Then create a `PasskeyAuth` instance with your configuration.

 ```swift
 let presentationProvider = MyPresentationContextProvider(window: window)